 - Intervention & Recovery – guidance to understand the warning signs of problematic porn use and develop a strategy tailored to best support your family’s needs.

 Filters and Apps to Help with Blocking Porn

-Below we have provided suggestions for filters and apps.
-These independent platforms are separate to Porn Resilient Kids and provided for informational purposes only.
-We recommend that users of our site investigate the right platform(s) for you and your family.
+Here we offer suggestions for filters and apps.
+These independent platforms are provided for informational purposes only, however, we are not affiliated with these sites.
+Importantly, we recommend that families investigate the right platform(s) for you and your children.

-For children who have been harmed by pornography and require therapeutic services, families may find assistance through the support of school wellbeing teams or community counsellors/psychologists.
+For children who have been harmed by pornography and require therapeutic services, families can often find assistance through the support of school wellbeing teams or community counsellors/psychologists.
 In Australia, Kids Helpline is a valuable resource.
-For families with older children who may be looking for online recovery support, visit the Youth Wellbeing Project page on filters, apps and recovery resources.
+For families with older children who are looking for online recovery support, visit the Youth Wellbeing Project page on filters, apps and recovery resources.

 KEEP YOUR CHILDREN SAFE IN CYBERSPACE